BLYDE RIVER CANYON WORKSHOP - MARCH 2018

 - We unfortunately cannot control the weather.
 Mark is not responsible for an unpleasant experience because of foul weather.
 The best will be done with the circumstances at hand to make the workshop as enjoyable for you as possible.

 - The camera gear Mark uses whilst photographing the Blyde River Canyon is as follows : 1 x DSLR Camera (Nikon D810), 14-24 mm lens, 24-120mm lens with a 77mm circular polariser, tripod and ball head, spare camera batteries and memory cards, micro fibre cloth and camera cable release.
-I keep my camera gear in a soft pouch, inside a small dry bag to keep the gear dry if it rains.
 Please also bring all of your filters as well.
 We will have good chance to use these.

 - On each photo session, please bring adequate rain protection for yourself and your gear.
 As we will chase dramatic weather, there is a chance we may get stuck in a downpour.
 Umbrellas are also a good idea.
 Good walking shoes are also recommended.
 The distances we walk are very easily manageable but we do traverse tricky rocky sections and good foot protection will make a big difference to your experience.